lindenb/jvarkit/docs/PcrClipReads.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
-  * -B, --bed, --region, --interval
-      Regions containing non-overlapping PCR fragments.
-A source of intervals.
-      The following suffixes are recognized: vcf, vcf.gz bed, bed.gz, gtf, gff, gff.gz, gtf.gz.Otherwise it could be an empty string (no interval) or a list of plain interval separated by '[ \t\n;,]'
-      Default: (unspecified)
     -largest, --largest
       check if a read overlaps two bed intervals use the bed region sharing the longest sequence with a read. see https://github.com/lindenb/jvarkit/issues/44
       Default: false
-    -o, --output
+    -o, --out
       Output file.
 Optional .
 Default: stdout
     -pr, --programId
       add a program group PG to the clipped SAM records
       Default: false
     -R, --reference
-      For CRAM.
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --regions
+      Limit analysis to this interval.
+A source of intervals.
+The following suffixes are recognized: vcf, vcf.gz bed, bed.gz, gtf, gff, gff.gz, gtf.gz.Otherwise it could be an empty string (no interval) or a list of plain interval separated by '[ \t\n;,]'
     --samoutputformat
       Sam output format.
       Default: SAM
       Possible Values: [BAM, SAM, CRAM]
+    --validation-stringency
+      SAM Reader Validation Stringency
+      Default: LENIENT
+      Possible Values: [STRICT, LENIENT, SILENT]
     --version
       print version and exit